PetteriAimonen/crs-c500c-utils/README.rst

 can be accessed by the serial port on the front of the device with default baudrate of 57600 bps.

-The controller has both a nvram-based filesystem backed up by a 3.6V lithium battery, and a flash memory that is used to initialize the filesystem if the backup battery fails.
-By holding down F1, F2 and P/C buttons down while booting the device goes into diagnostic mode that allows transferring flash and nvram contents to/from PC using XMODEM protocol.
+The controller has firmware filesystem in 1 MB flash, which is not written to in operation.
+A 512 KB RAM-based filesystem backed up by 3.6V lithium battery is overlaid on it, and user files are stored here.
+By holding down F1, F2 and P/C buttons down while booting the device goes into diagnostic mode that allows transferring flash and nvram contents to/from PC using a simple protocol that resembles XMODEM but doesn't seem compatible.
+See bootloader_download.py in file_transfer folder.

 In the filesystem there is available a few useful tools, such as `r3c` compiler for the RAPL-3 language and `edit` as a simple line editor.